Confirmation of Permanent Residence Canada (COPR) 2026: Check Meaning, Eligibility & More

 Caregivers, such as nannies and caregivers for the elderly or disabled, may be eligible to apply for permanent residency through caregiver programs.

-What To Do After Getting COPR?
+What to Do After Receiving Canadian COPR?

 Upon obtaining permanent resident status in Canada, individuals gain the privilege to reside, work, study, and access healthcare and social benefits in the country.
 They also become eligible for free employment and settlement services to assist in their integration.